nordic16/cmus-cheat-sheet/README.md

 Alternatively, type `:` then the command `add "path/to/folder"`.

 # Playing music from library.
-When you're ready to listen to your favorite tunes, press 2, navigate to the &larr;
+When you're ready to listen to your favorite tunes, press 2 then navigate to the tune you want to listen to, then press Enter, and cmus should start playing it for you!

+Turns out CLI applications aren't as hard as you may've thought, right?